vaenow/cordova-plugin-app-update/README.md

 MIT

 # :snowflake: :beers:

-Pull request is welcomed, I'll be very pleasure if you can help me to improve this cordova-plugin.
+* Please let me know if you have any questions.

+* Support me a `Star` if it is necessary.  :+1: